MatMasIt/notesArchive/latest/Inglese/2021/settembre/MarkheimJekyllGray.md.md

 	line 3-4
 	Onw poertion of his mind was alert and cunning, another trembled on the brink of lunacy
 p.
 47:
+A flash of ice, a flash of fire (contrasting feelings)
 p.
 48:
+At times he thought he knew him... the con
 p.
 53: